miklcct/journey_recorder/README.md

 The "push into queue" and "pop from queue" buttons are provided to save the form and load it later when it's not ready for submission, or in situations when you are temporarily lacking internet access (such as in the Tube).

+## Database migrations
+The migration files are organised in the structure required by `byjg/migration` package.
+However, the use of the library is not necessary.
+If you want to use it for your database(s), install the CLI interface by running `composer global require byjg/migration-cli`.

 ## Demos
 The following demos can be used for testing, but due to privacy concern